Altinn/altinn-studio-docs/content/app/development/configuration/deployment/_index.en.md

 to automatically scale your application based on CPU utilization.

 When configuring how the autoscaling of your app behaves there are two sections in the values that affects it.
-1. _resources_ pods of your application is given in the kubernetes cluster
+1. _resources_ cpu and memory that are available to app pods in kubernetes, see: [Resources Configuration](##resources-configuration)
-2. _autoscaling_ when and how the autoscaling should happen see [Resources Configuration](##resources-configuration)
+2. _autoscaling_ when and how the autoscaling should happen

-The autoscaling section defines when the application should scale, autoscaling is handled by Horizontal Pod Autoscaler in kubernetes.

-To read more about Horizontal Pod Autoscaler you can view the kubernetes documentation [here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)

 Defaults if not overridden in _deployment/values.yaml_
 ```yaml